FAQs

 Images for events

 It is vital we have good images for all events to attached the public and make them want to attend.
-The size required for EMS is 590x290px.
+The size required for EMS is 590x290 pixels.

-Please include a description for accessibility reasons and ensure credit if appropriate and required.
+You need to include an alt text description for accessibility reasons and ensure credit if appropriate and required.

 If you do not have image resizing software, there a number of free sites that can do this for you: Wix, Adobe Express, PicResize, Simple Image Resizer